Ghee has been used in Indian cuisine for centuries and now its health benefits are finally being recognised around the world.

 2. It reduces food waste – Ghee can be stored in the cupboard and will keep for 12 months.
 As all the milk proteins have been removed, it doesn’t go rancid like butter.
 This is why it’s used in India and hot countries.
 As it keeps for so long, you are less likely to have to throw it out.
 Another advantage of ghee is that you use less of it to cook with compared to other oils and butter so not only does it last longer, but it also goes further too.

 3. You can make it yourself – Right now, ghee is easily available and fairly inexpensive.
 However, once people realise its benefits, the price is likely to increase.
-There are some new ghee brands popping up in the market place now and here is one of my favourites Ghee Easy.
-But, don’t worry - ghee is super easy and fun to make at home using butter.
-I even have my own recipe for ghee!
+There are some great heritage ghee brands available and one of my favourites is KTC Edibles.
+They make their ghee from the milk and cream of grassfed cows and it has won them Red Tracker approval.
+Ghee is easy and fun to make at home using butter here is my own recipe for ghee!

 4. It’s good for your gut – Ghee is packed full of Butyric acid, which is known to boost digestion by healing the cells of the digestive tract and reducing inflammation.
 Digestive health is becoming more important because people are struggling with issues around bloating and problems with certain foods.
 We are seeing a rise in popularity of fermented foods which are easier to digest because of beneficial microorganisms.
 These foods also introduce gut friendly bacteria back into the digestive tract improving your tummy’s microbiome.
 Indian food includes many dishes that are fermented - home made yoghurt, pickles, batters made with dhal and rice and so on.
 Anything that helps digestion has got to be a good thing because this is how we draw out the essentials nutrients we need!